What is DAB radio?

 Q: Internet radio vs DAB: Which is better?

 A: There are positive and negative sides to both DAB and internet-based radio.
-DAB is typically more straight-forward as you won’t need to connect to the internet, and you don’t have to worry about streaming allowances.
+DAB is typically more straightforward as you won’t need to connect to the internet, and you don’t have to worry about streaming allowances.

 Q: Can a DAB radio receive FM and AM stations?

-Q: Do you need wi-fi for DAB radio?
+Q: Do you need Wi-Fi for DAB radio?

-A: You don’t need a wi-fi connection for a DAB radio – which is one of the things that can make it more convenient than internet streaming.
+A: You don’t need a Wi-Fi connection for a DAB radio – which is one of the things that can make it more convenient than internet streaming.
 Digital radio is 100% free at the point of use because it uses a digital signal.

 The main complaint that people have when it comes to DAB radio is that if you do lose your signal, you won’t get the same crackling noise you get on an FM station.
 Instead, your audio simply cuts out completely.